Remmeauth/remme-core/docs/user-guide/cloud/digital-ocean.rst

 Step 4: login to droplet
 ========================

+Open a terminal on your PC.
+Visit :doc:`/user-guide/troubleshooting` section to find instructions how to do it.

 If you have added ``SSH key``, you won't receive an mail with password that illustrated below to access to the droplet, you will authenticate yourself with the password from ``SSH key`` instead.